 - It is normal to feel a bit of pain in the lower stomach like you have been hit in the scrotum by a ball, this will subside over the next few days if not please make an appointment to come back and see the doctor.

 - You will need to have a sperm count done 3 months after your operation to check that your sperm count is zero.
 You will be given a container labeled with your name and date of birth, which is for your specimen.
 Please use this container only.
-Please bring the specimen with signed supplied form.
+Please bring the specimen with signed supplied form or to take to pathology collection centre close to you.
 The cost of the test is bulk billed by our pathology service provider.
 Your results will be available 36 hours later.

 - You will need to continue with contraception until you get these results back.
 It is your responsibility to follow this through to prevent any unwanted pregnancies.
 Even though you have had a Vasectomy you may not be sterile until you get a zero sperm count.